exness/userver/scripts/docs/en/userver/grpc/server_middlewares.md

 @snippet samples/grpc_middleware_service/configs/static_config.yaml grpc-server-auth static config

-### CallRequestHook and CallResponseHook
+### PostRecvMessage and PreSendMessage

-`CallRequestHook` are called in the right order.
-'CallResponseHook' are called in the reverse order
+`PostRecvMessage` are called in the right order.
+'PreSendMessage' are called in the reverse order

 @dot
 digraph Pipeline {